10 Benefits of Deadlifting

 This exercise is the best among all, as you work against your strength.
 You stand flat on the ground.
 However, unlike squats, a user lifts the weight before lowering it.

-So if you want to develop real strength, then you need to exercise real thing, and deadlifting is one of the best things you can perform.
+So if you want to develop real strength, then you need to exercise real things, and deadlifting is one of the best things you can perform.

 2. Stronger Posterior Chain

-Deadlifts helps make your posterior stronger.
-The posterior chain is a group of muscles stretches from our base of the skull down to the heels.
+Deadlifts help make your posterior stronger.
+A posterior chain is a group of muscles that stretches from the base of the skull down to the heels.
 The posterior chain is important for generating power.